 Economic operators need to have an increased focus upon the warnings, markings and instructions of their products.
-The Power Tools Activity in particular noted that economic operators selling power tools must be made aware of the importance of the required instructions and safety warnings in the instruction manual because they will reduce the remaining risks for non-professional operators.
-This is particularly important for popular electric handheld tools like the circular saws, where professional products have migrated during the last decades into the consumer market.
-Given the high number of products with missing or incomplete warnings or instructions found in this (limited) Activity, further surveillance activities seem to be desirable.
+JA2015 noted that economic operators selling power tools must be made aware of the importance of the required instructions and safety warnings in the instruction manual because they will reduce the remaining risks for non-professional users.
+This is relevant for popular electric handheld tools like the circular saws, where professional products have migrated during the last decades into the consumer market.
+Given the high number of products with missing or incomplete warnings or instructions found in this project, further surveillance activities seem necessary.

-The Joint Action also noticed a need for more awareness to ensure the proper availability of DOC to MSAs.
-In addition to this, it may also be interesting to further analyse how the authorities act when a toy lacks the DOC.
-The purpose would be to harmonise the approach taken by the authorities.
+The JA2015 highlights the need for more awareness on the side of business operators to ensure the proper availability of DOC to MSAs.

+Additionally, the project finds value in further analysing how the MSAs act when a toy lacks the DOC, with the goal to harmonise the approach.

-Furthermore, the Joint Action highlights the fact that manufacturers need to pay more attention to the design and testing of their products so that they are in conformity with the safety standards.
-Apparently, a significant number of suppliers do not ensure that their equipment, at the time of its manufacture, is conforming to the requirements of the GPSD and the relevant safety standards.
-Likewise, economic operators clearly need to pay much closer attention to the verification of test reports used as a basis for demonstrating conformity assessment and regulatory compliance.
+Furthermore, the Joint Action recommends that manufacturers apply enhanced checks on the design and testing of their products so that they are in conformity with the safety standards.

+Apparently, a significant number of suppliers do not ensure that their equipment, at the time of its production, is conforming to the requirements of the GPSD and the relevant safety standards.
+Likewise, economic operators need to pay much closer attention to the verification of test reports used as a basis for demonstrating conformity assessment and regulatory compliance.